Prashant Singh

 Prashant Singh (born 26 October 1986) is an Indian politician.
 As of 2017, he is a member of Samajwadi Party.
 He represented the Handia Constituency in Allahabad as a member of the Uttar Pradesh Legislative Assembly Allahabad.
 When first elected, he was the youngest MLA in India.
-However, a case was filed in his name about fake age proofs.
+However, a case was filed in his name about submitting fake age proofs.

 Early life

 According to his political Advisor Ankaj Tiwari, Singh received his primary education in Dehradoon.
-He pursued and received an LL.M. degree from Dehradoon Law College.
+He has an LL.M. degree from Dehradoon Law College.
 While he was in school, his father Mahesh Narayan, who was also an MLA of Handia, died of a chronic disease.
 After his father's death, Singh contested the Legislative Assembly election from Handia and won.